 - Pressure cook the turkey breast in the cooking pot: Before placing the turkey in the Crock-Pot Express Cooker, pour the broth into the inner pot.
 Place the turkey breast, skin side up, on the cooking rack and place inside the inner pot.
 Put the pressure cooker lid in position and set to manual pressure cooking for 18 minutes if you have a 3-pound turkey breast.
 Otherwise, cook the turkey breast for 6 minutes per pound.

-If you are not using an express cooker or pressure cooker with an air fryer option, you can still follow the recipe as is.
+- Adjust the cooking time depending on the size of your turkey breast: If you are not using an express cooker or pressure cooker with an air fryer option, you can still follow the recipe as is.
 You just need to add an extra minute per pound to the cooking time so you are cooking the turkey breast for 7 minutes a pound.
 And if you want to be sure the meat is cooked and have a meat thermometer, you should cook the internal temperature to 155 degrees.